 Tucked away off St Ann’s Square, an all-new late-night piano and cabaret lounge has opened in a historic building with speak-easy style entrance.
 Sonata is inspired by the cabaret clubs of New York and Berlin and is offering live music seven nights a week with full table service, complete with cocktail list to complement its line-up of cabaret, jazz, and even opera-comedy.

 Canvas: 600-capacity music venue and dining club opens

 Set in the Circle Square district of Manchester’s Oxford Road corridor, Canvas is a new cross between a 600-capacity music venue and a members’ club, offering a ground-floor kitchen and bar serving small plates until 2am, lounge, and exclusive access to gigs and DJ sets.
 The venue promise wellness, dance and fitness classes, a sauna, and plunge pool, offering members somewhere to work and rest.

-A legendary music venue, which has seen the likes of Jimi Hendrix and The Rolling Stones grace its stage is scheduled to reopen this September.
-With an 800 capacity, sprung dance floor, and 60’s style “disco ceiling”, the Grade II listed New Century Hall will flaunt its historic legacy with all original features fully restored.
-An accompanying food and drinks space will welcome two-time Great British Menu winner Adam Reid with a new concept called The Butty Shop, alongside other local favourites.
+A legendary music venue, which has seen the likes of Jimi Hendrix and The Rolling Stones grace its stage reopened in September.
+With an 800 capacity, sprung dance floor, and 60’s style “disco ceiling”, the Grade II listed New Century hall flaunts its historic legacy with all original features fully restored.
+An accompanying food and drinks space welcomes two-time Great British Menu winner Adam Reid with a new concept called The Butty Shop, alongside other local favourites.

 Co-op Live: UK’s largest new live music venue to open